steemit/devportal/_tutorials-javascript/blog_feed.md

 #### fetchBlock

 > **fetchBlog** function creates simple query object where tag is set to account name on Steem and limit is set to number of posts being pulled from that account.
-By using `steem.api.getDiscussionsByBlog` steem-js function we are able to query user's blog posts and reformat them into list of posts.
+By using `client.database.getDiscussions` dsteem function we are able to query user's blog posts and reformat them into list of posts.
 > Each blog post has `json_metadata` which holds meta information in post, using that we are able to extract first image from post and use it as thumbnail, post author and created information is also formated and displayed.